 Piezometers installed into the Bulli seam were used to record seam pressure changes in response to advancing mine working and gas drainage.
-Data was collected from 18 piezometers over an 11 month period, between December 2006 and October 2007, from which a monthly average pressure response was calculated for each piezometer location.
-A contour plot was prepared to show the pressure distribution for each of the 11 months which provided valuable insight into hydrostatic pressure change and impact of both mine workings and gas drainage drilling.
+Data was collected from 18 piezometers over an 11 month period from December 2006 to October 2007 and consolidated to provide a monthly average pressure response for each piezometer location.
+A contour plot was prepared to show the pressure distribution for each of the 11 months, providing valuable insight into hydrostatic pressure change and impact of both mine workings and gas drainage drilling.
 Figure 14(A) and 14(B) show the change in hydrostatic pressure over the seven month period, between February 2007 and September 2007, respectively.

 Of particular significance is the fact that the hydrostatic pressure within the coal seam at the time of roadway development is approximately 1 000 kPa and appears to reduce at a slower rate from the inbye parts of the mine.
-Using the previous example of CO2 rich coal with an in situ gas content of 10.5 m3/t the critical desorption point occurs at a pressure of 570 kPa.
-In this example, where the hydrostatic pressure does not fall below 1 000 kPa during the life of the gas drainage program the reservoir pressure is at least 430 kPa above the critical desorption pressure which impedes gas desorption.
-The fact that the reservoir pressure exceeds the critical desorption pressure partly explains the low gas production from the inbye parts of the mining area and highlights the need for significantly increased drainage time in these deeply undersaturated areas.
+Using the previous example of CO_2 rich coal with an in situ gas content of 10.5 m3/t the critical desorption point was 570 kPa.
+In this case, where the hydrostatic pressure does not fall below 1 000 kPa during the life of the gas drainage program the reservoir pressure is at least 430 kPa above the critical desorption pressure which impedes gas desorption.
+The fact that the reservoir pressure exceeds the critical desorption pressure validates the low gas production from the inbye part of the mining area and highlights the need for significantly increased drainage time in these deeply undersaturated areas.

 Figure 14(A) - Seam pressure gradient (kPa) relative to advancing mine workings and gas drainage - Feb.
+2007 Figure 14(B) - Seam pressure gradient (kPa) relative to advancing mine workings and gas drainage - Sep.
 2007

-Figure 14(B) - Seam pressure gradient (kPa) relative to advancing mine workings and gas drainage - Sep.
-2007
+From the hydrostatic pressure contours shown above, it can also be seen that within the drilling range of the UIS gas drainage boreholes the pressure is typically no greater than 2 500 kPa at the time of drilling.
+This result is consistent with the findings of Marshall et al. (1982), who recorded a maximum gas pressure of 2 670kPa at a distance of 40 m in a

-From the hydrostatic pressure contours shown above, it can also be seen that within the range of the UIS gas drainage boreholes the pressure typically does not exceed 2 500 kPa at the time of drilling.
-This result is consistent with the findings of Marshall et al. (1982), who recorded a maximum gas pressure of 2 670kPa at a distance of 40 m in a UIS borehole drilled in the Bulli seam.
-The gas content measured prior to, or during UIS drilling, within each of three zones along the length of the panels, plotted at an initial reservoir pressure of 2 500 kPa, are shown in Figures 15(A), 15(B) and 15(C).
-The figures show the decrease in DoS with distance into the panels, from the slightly undersaturated, CH_4 rich, outbye zone, through to the deeply undersaturated, CO_2 rich, inbye zone.
+UIS borehole drilled in the Bulli seam.
+The gas content measured prior to, or during UIS drilling, within each of three zones along the length of the panels, plotted at an initial reservoir pressure of 2.5 MPa, are shown in Figures 15(A), 15(B) and 15(C).
+The figures show the decrease in DoS from the slightly undersaturated outbye, CH_4 rich zone, through to the deeply undersaturated inbye, CO_2 rich zone.